felipesalvadordev/spring-ai-samples/README.md

 - Augment LLM responses with relevant document context
 - Create an API endpoint for document-aware chat interactions
 - Build a ChatClient with a MessageChatMemoryAdvisor that uses InMemoryChatMemory.
 This setup allows our chatbot to remember previous interactions.
 - Build a book recommendation system using Spring AI and Spring Boot and parse the AI's response into a structured Java object.
+- Build an image analyser with OpenAiChatModel

 Query the API using curl or your preferred HTTP client: